Pin Point Consulting logo

 Ambiguity tolerance as a new core competency

-A key takeaway of the evening was the importance of ambiguity tolerance .
-In a world where ambiguity is often perceived as unbearable, we tend to simplify complex truths .
+A key takeaway from the evening was the importance of ambiguity tolerance.
+In a world where ambiguity is often perceived as unbearable, we tend to simplify complex truths.

 Conclusion: People first, opinions second